texas-robocamp/texas-robocamp.github.io/virtual/before/install.md

 ### Create the Drive (Mac and Windows)

-* Download the Persistent Live Thumb Drive image from SITE
+* Download the Persistent Live Thumb Drive image from  (texas-robocamp_persistent_v1.iso.gz) from [http://justinhart.net/files/texas-robocamp/](http://justinhart.net/files/texas-robocamp/)

 * Unzip the compressed image.
 The uncompressed image is very large, 64 GB.
 Make sure you have sufficient drive space before proceeding.